-Between Monday 4th and Friday 8th May 2020 we posted contributions from Indiana Rivers, Rob La Frenais, Tessa Gordziejko, Dave Hubble and Deborah Tomkins.
+Between Monday 4th and Friday 8th May 2020 we posted contributions from Indigo Moon, Rob La Frenais, Tessa Gordziejko, Dave Hubble and Deborah Tomkins.
 You can find the full, week-by-week listing at Quarantine Connection.

 Day 20 — Deborah Tomkins: Archipelago (an excerpt)